Sieboldianus/lbsntransform/docs/install-docker.md

 # Docker

-This is the recommended approach:
+If you have Docker, and if you do not want to develop or make changes to lbsntransform, using our Dockerimage may be an option.

-- If you have Docker
+!!! note
-- and if you do not want to develop or make changes to lbsntransform.
+    The Docker Image is in an early stage.
+Input data is only poissible through URL, from another database, or through local bind mounting data (e.g. CSVs) into the container.

 You can use the latest Dockerimage to directly run lbsntransform in a container: